13 of the world's most inspiring eco-friendly dive resorts

 An aerial view of the Jean-Michel Cousteau Resort in Fiji (photo courtesy of Expedia)

 Sheltered from the outside world, Galapagos National Park protects an exceptional diversity of animal life that thrives both above and below the waves.
-Guests at the Finch Bay Hotel can dive alongside hammerheads, marine iguanas, penguins and seals in this thriving ecosystem.
-The Galapagos Islands is a place to rediscover your sense of wonder in a place where wildlife reigns free.
+Guests at the Finch Bay Hotel can dive alongside hammerheads, marine iguanas, penguins and seals during what is sure to be a once-in-a-lifetime dive adventure.

 Best eco-friendly dive hotel in the Galapagos Islands